clfougner/MouseExomeSequencing/README.md

 # Mouse Exome Sequencing Analysis

 This repository documents a pipeline for somatic variant calling from mouse exome sequence data.
 It is for my own research use, but may act as a guideline for anyone looking to do accomplish the same goal.
-The pipeline is based on the Broad Institute's best practices](https://www.broadinstitute.org/gatk/guide/best-practices.php).
+The pipeline is based on the [Broad Institute's best practices](https://www.broadinstitute.org/gatk/guide/best-practices.php).

 This repository is organized as follows:
 ````